mitchallen/mitchallen/README.md

 ## About Mitch Allen

-I am a Full Stack Software Engineer.
+I am a Full Stack Software Engineer currently focus on App development.

+I have:

+* Published games and apps on the Apple, Google and Amazon apps stores
-I have worked for software and robotics companies in Silicon Valley, in and around Boston's Route 128, and New York's Silicon Alley.
+* Worked for software and robotics companies in Silicon Valley, in and around Boston's Route 128, and New York's Silicon Alley.

 ### Home Page